phutur1st/ForgottenMovies/README.md

 - Set `DEBUG_MODE=true` to reroute mail to `DEBUG_EMAIL` (or `FROM_EMAIL_ADDRESS` if `DEBUG_EMAIL` is blank) and cap sends via `DEBUG_MAX_EMAILS`.
 - Logs rotate when they reach `LOG_FILE_MAX_BYTES`.
 Adjust or disable rotation via environment variables if needed.

+## Reading the logs

+- "Registered email user": You'll see this for each new email it finds in the overseerr requests.

+- "smtplib.SMTPAuthenticationError: (535, b'5.7.8 Username and Password not accepted.": Your email or password is wrong, check email address and make sure you setup an app password https://myaccount.google.com/apppasswords

 # Architecture Overview